 The STEP program staff outline an academic plan for each student during the meeting based on the students’ academic needs.
 The STEP program director follows up with all students who completed meetings to see how the plan is working, if grades are improving, and to check if students need additional help or resources.

-WMU encourages faculty and staff for engineering courses, math, physics, and chemistry to report students that miss two or more of their classes in a semester.
-The STEP program director receives the reports on CEAS students and attempts to contact each student to direct them to campus resources as needed, including referral to the STEP Student Success Centers (SSCs), Sindecuse Mental Health Services, faculty office hours, academic advising, etc.
+WMU encourages faculty and staff for engineering courses including math, physics, and chemistry, to report students who miss two or more of their classes in a semester.
+The STEP program director receives the reports on CEAS students and attempts to contact each student to direct them to campus resources as needed, including personalized academic counseling, referral to the STEP Student Success Centers (SSCs), Sindecuse Mental Health Services, faculty office hours, academic advising, etc.

 For students with extended absences from courses of one week or more, the STEP program partners with programs already in place through WMU Residence Life where residence hall directors and staff will check on students who live on campus to try to re-engage students who are missing courses.
 The two programs work together to diagnose students’ needs and to direct them to campus services.